 Garlic has allicin, and due to this compound, garlic is antiviral, antifungal, and antibacterial by nature.
 Garlic has medicinal properties, and it is considered a health marvel.

 Therefore taking a garlic clove in an empty stomach in the morning is one the best home remedy to get rid of tooth decay and cavities.

 3. Oil Pulling Technique

-Oil pulling inside the mouth and waggle can work effectively to remove harmful bacteria which cause tooth decay and cavities.
+Oil pulling inside the mouth and waggle can work effectively to remove harmful bacteria which cause severe tooth decay and cavities.
 This is an ancient technique to promote oral hygiene.

 - Take one tablespoon of oil of your choices such as coconut oil, sesame oil or olive oil.

 - Put it inside the mouth and gently swish for 20 to 30 minutes.